jwu142/Capstone-Project-2019/index.md

 **DATA ANALYSIS**

 The dataset is an SQLite database that contains the 1.88 million wildfire records with the fifty-one attributes.
 The column, Fires, includes wildfire data from the period of 1992-2015 compiled from US federal, state, and local reporting systems.
 Country, state, discovery date, geographic area, latitude, longitude, and fire size were updated and organized uniformly and accurately.

 Python was used to analyze the US wildfires data.
 Specific packages used are NumPy, Pandas, and Scikit-learn.
-For the methods used to make predictor, Neural Net, Random Forest and Supoortt Vector Machine (SVM) were tried.
+For the methods used to make predictor, Neural Net, Random Forest and Supoortt Vector Machine (SVM).
 Tableau provided support for almost all data visualizations including bar-charts, line chart, symbol map, geo-map, packed bubbles, bullet graphs, pie chart and heat map.
 Folium is a powerful data visualization library for helping people visualize geospatial data in Python.
 Geographic heat maps are animated based on certain dimensions using a class method called HeatMapWithTime().
-The code is publicly available at [www.github.com](http://www.github.com).
+The code is publicly available at [www.github.com](https://github.com/jwu142/Capstone-Project-2019/tree/master).